apkd/vscode-shape-theme/README.md

 # Shape #

 A minimalistic theme designed with the goal of increased readability and minimal visual clutter.
-The code structure is outlined with a simple set of vibrant colors.

 Inspired by the [NightOwl2](https://studiostyl.es/schemes/nightowl2) theme (my all time VS2015 favorite) with editor colors borrowed from [Monokai One Dark Vivid](https://marketplace.visualstudio.com/items?itemName=ashpowell.monokai-one-dark-vivid) (also definitely check it out).